andyrow123/CV/README.md

 *Sales/Customer Services (August 2004 to June 2005)*

 - Answering incoming calls and assessing customer needs.
-- Working as part of team to achieve and exceed individual, team and departmental targets.
+- Working as part of a team to achieve and exceed individual, team and departmental targets.
 - Utilizing product knowledge to provide appropriate recommendations
 - Fulfilling orders and generating incremental revenue through fact finding, active listening, and solution selling
 ## Interests